 7. Ginger tea

 Some people with endometriosis experience nausea as a result of the condition.
-Ginger tea is one of the best home remedies for treating nausea, and that it’s both safe and effective.
+Ginger tea is one of the best home remedies for treating nausea, and

 You can purchase ginger tea packets at many supermarkets and grocery stores.
 Just add them to a cup of boiling water and drink two to three times daily when experiencing nausea.